-Why did the Palestinian group Hamas launch an attack on Israel?
+Why the Palestinian group Hamas launched an attack on Israel?
 All to know

 What is the Israeli government saying?

-- Israeli Prime Minister Benjamin Netanyahu says his country is in a war it “will win”.
+- Israeli Prime Minister Benjamin Netanyahu’s office said his Security Cabinet has declared the country at war following the attack.

-- Israeli President Isaac Herzog said Israel was facing “a very difficult moment,” writing in a statement on X.
+- The decision, announced on Sunday, formally authorises “the taking of significant military steps”, it said in a statement.

-- Israeli Defense Minister Yoav Gallant said Israel “will win this war.
-Hamas has made a grave mistake this morning and launched a war against the State of Israel.
-IDF troops are fighting against the enemy at every location.
-I call on all of Israel’s citizens to follow security instructions.
-The State of Israel will win this war.”
+- “The war that was forced on the state of Israel in a murderous terrorist assault from the Gaza Strip began at 6:00 yesterday,” it said.

 What is the latest on the ground?